jonTrent/PatienceDiff/README.md

 # PatienceDiff
-A consice javascript implementation of the Patience Diff algorithm.
+A concise javascript implementation of the Patience Diff algorithm.

 # Interface
 ### PatienceDiff(aLines, bLines)